-Net working capital cash outflows were U.S.\$3,250 million in the six months ended 30 June 2020 compared with inflows of U.S.\$1,743 million in the prior period.
+Net working capital cash outflows were U.S.\$544 million in the six months ended 30 June 2021 compared to net outflows of U.S.\$3,250 million in the six months ended 30 June 2020.
+The lower outflow was driven primarily by higher accounts payables balances.

+Net working capital cash outflows were U.S.\$4,010 million in the year ended 31 December 2020 compared to net inflows of U.S.\$2,088 million in the year ended 31 December 2019.
 The outflow was driven primarily by significantly lower oil prices which, given the oil department's terms of trade, generated a greater reduction in accounts payable compared to accounts receivable in the period.

-Net working capital cash inflows were U.S.\$2,088 million in the year ended 31 December 2019, compared to net inflows of U.S.\$1,325 million in 2018, reflecting decreases in accounts receivable and inventories and an increase in accounts payable.
+Net working capital cash inflows were U.S.\$2,088 million in the year ended 31 December 2019, compared to net inflows of U.S.\$1,325 million in the year ended 31 December 2018, reflecting decreases in accounts receivable and inventories and an increase in accounts payable.

-Net working capital cash inflows were U.S.\$1,325 million in the year ended 31 December 2018, compared to net outflows of U.S.\$4,965 million in 2017, primarily reflecting a decrease in inventories and accounts receivable, partially offset by a decrease in accounts payable.